awslabs/gluonts/src/gluonts/ev/ev_tutorial.md

 predictor = NPTSPredictor(prediction_length=prediction_length, freq=freq)
 ```

-Now, we specify what metrics to evaluate.
+Next, we specify what metrics to evaluate.
 We don't provide arguments to MSE and MSIS because we are fine with the default values (in this case, taking the mean forecast as reference for MSE and using alpha=0.05 for MSIS).
 ```
 metrics_per_entry = [MSE(), SumQuantileLoss(q=0.9), MSIS()]
 ```